adn770/ppdf/docs/design-dmme.md

 The tool uses a subcommand structure implemented with `argparse`:
 -   **`prompt`**: All functionality related to testing and evaluating system prompts.
 -   **`ingest`**: All functionality related to testing parts of the ingestion pipeline.
+-   **Internationalization**: The `ingest` subcommand accepts a `--lang` argument to test ingestion using the appropriate translated prompts from the `PROMPT_REGISTRY`.

 #### 3.3.2.
 Prompt Evaluation Mode
 This mode operates on **Test Suites**.
 A test suite is a directory containing a `prompt.txt` file, a `config.json` file, and a subdirectory of `scenarios` containing individual test cases as `.txt` files.
-Key features include an "LLM-as-a-Judge" evaluation using a dedicated prompt (`PROMPT_LLM_AS_JUDGE`) and a `--compare` mode for side-by-side analysis of two different prompt suites.
+Key features include an "LLM-as-a-Judge" evaluation using a dedicated prompt (`PROMPT_LLM_AS_JUDGE`) and a comparison mode for side-by-side analysis of two different prompt suites.
 The output for all evaluations is a detailed, self-contained Markdown report.

 #### 3.3.3.
 Ingestion Test Mode